snkzt/trie-prefix-matcher/README.md

 # Windows
 mvnw.cmd test
 ```
 This command compiles the code and runs all unit and integration tests.
-Note that `./mvnw -q clean package` (section 1) also runs tests as part of the build process.
+Note that `./mvnw -q clean package` (section Build the JAR) also runs tests as part of the build process.

 ### Run the JAR
 The `Main.java` class can read input strings in two ways: